qorg11/kill9/harmful/software/javascript.md

 true === 2``` Which means that true is literally ```#define true 1```

 At the end that doesn't matters.
-Because it's a useless fact to be honest. but the pain starts when you actually use that programming language.
+Because it's a useless fact to be honest.
+It only shows how bad designed the shit is.
+But the pain starts when you actually use that programming language.

 ## Developers idiocy